Optimality theory: Use outside of phonology

-Optimality Theory is most commonly associated with the field of phonology, but has also been applied to other areas of linguistics.
+Optimality theory is most commonly associated with the field of phonology, but has also been applied to other areas of linguistics.
 Jane Grimshaw, Geraldine Legendre and Joan Bresnan have developed instantiations of the theory within syntax.
 Optimality theoretic approaches are also relatively prominent in morphology (and the morphology–phonology interface in particular).

-In the domain of semantics, Optimality Theory is less commonly used.
+In the domain of semantics, OT is less commonly used.
 But constraint-based systems have been developed to provide a formal model of interpretation.
-Optimality Theory has also been used as a framework for pragmatics.
+OT has also been used as a framework for pragmatics.

 For orthography, constraint-based analyses have also been proposed, among others, by Richard Wiese and Silke Hamann/Ilaria Colombo.
 Constraints cover both the relations between sound and letter as well as preferences for spelling itself.